lmmx/mvdef/README.md

   - [x] Handle moving one import name from an import statement importing multiple names (i.e. where you can't simply copy the line)
   - [x] Handle multi-line imports (i.e. where you can't simply find the names on one line)
-  - [ ] ...and then consider removing unused import statements, if it can be confirmed they're genuinely not used (for now they are just reported)
+  - [x] ...and remove unused import statements (neither in/outside any function definitions)
 - ...and only then move the function definitions in `mvdefs` across
 - [x] If tests were defined in step 2, check that these tests run
    - [x] For the demo, the tests are checked (by running `test_report` a 2nd time) after